arielgxa/lpthw/cmdNotes.md

     * Renames a directory within the current directory
   * `mv <dir> <givendir>`
     * Moves a directory and its contents to given directory

+## Exercise 12: View a File (MORE)

+* Syntax: `more <filename.format>`
+  * One way to look at the contents of a file, useful because it will "page" the file if it has many lines
+  * Hit spacebar to page through